Skip to main content

 A complete list of destination IP addresses, ports, and their respective purposes can be found in dashboard under Help > Firewall info

 This list changes dynamically depending on the devices and services added on the dashboard as well as the region the organization is located.
+The below example will not necessarily reflect your networks' unique requirements.

 Devices Using the "Backup Cloud Connection"

-While devices will primarily connect to the dashboard using UDP port 7351 for their tunnel, they will attempt to use HTTP/HTTPS if unable to connect over port 7351.
+For devices that connect to the dashboard using UDP port 7351 for their tunnel, they will attempt to use HTTP/HTTPS if unable to connect over port 7351.
 When devices are operating like this, a message will be displayed on the device's status page indicating that the "Connection to the Cisco Meraki cloud is using the backup cloud connection."
 If this is observed, please ensure that port 7351 is being allowed outbound through the firewall or security appliance traffic from the Cisco Meraki devices it will pass through.

 If unable to configure the recommended firewall settings for the backup cloud connection due to security constraints, please note that Cisco Meraki devices will continue to operate normally, but some features of the dashboard may be slower to respond.
 This includes, but is not limited to: